datacarpentry/semester-biology/materials/r-intro.md

 4 * 2 / 3
 ```

-* Write code in text editor and the run either by line or all code
+* Write code in text editor and run either by line or all code

 ```
 2 + 5